AugustusZ/ProgammingAssignment3/README.md

         certain_state <- certain_state[index, ]

 <?> My current concern is, how to use with() to rewrite line *, when I only know the outcome_col and have to use [ [ ] ] for one col?

+PART 4 RANKING HOSPITALS IN ALL STATES

+        rankall.R

+7.
+~